What is Lift Up Art?

 While most Lift Up Art pieces are not directly for sale, we do make two pieces available for reproduction from Request-A-Print.
 Request-A-Print is nationally known for their high-quality fine art reproductions.
 We’re very proud to be able to participate in this service to provide an opportunity to purchase fine-art prints of Lift Up Art artwork.
 To see the artwork available, please visit Request-A-Print online (click this link).

-This year the Kemp Center for the Arts honors Richard Ash.
-Richard’s influence on the arts community is deeply-felt and continues to resonate.
+Richard Ash’s influence on the arts community is deeply-felt and continues to resonate.
 He was a Professor of art in the Harvey School of Visual Arts at Midwestern State University in Wichita Falls, TX from 1968 – 2007.
 In addition to teaching printmaking and drawing, he chaired the art program for fourteen years and directed the university gallery and its Visiting Artist Program from 1978 – 2002.

 Mr. Ash’s primary focus has always been on printmaking, bringing this specialized field of study to countless Wichita Falls students over the years.
 He is a graduate of Wichita State University, Wichita, KS where he earned his B.F.A. and M.F.A. degrees.
 He was awarded the Hardin Foundation Distinguished Professorship in 1979.
 The Arts Council is very proud to feature his work in this year’s Lift Up Art program.

 “My first memorable art experience as a freshman in art school revolved around seeing an etching being printed.
 The plate and paper appeared as one thing on the left side of the press, and something else on the right…magic!
 Nothing else mattered.
 After that moment, I was hooked.” – Richard Ash

 Jack Stevens dedicated most of his life to the arts, as evidenced by the many sculptures throughout the community, and has generously shared his talents with the Arts Council.